mcauduro/Background-Substraction-using-GMM/README.md

 # Background-Substraction-using-GMM
-This include implementation of Background Substraction using Gaussian mixture model and and using opencv library.
+This include implementation of Background Substraction using Gaussian mixture model.
+For this, i followed the research paper of Thierry Bouwmans on Background Modelling.
+I have also implemented this using OpenCV library and then compared both of them.
+The algorithm of both method and comparison between them is shown in pdf attached with it.
+Both of the code is written in python.